• Home

 2) Avoid using temp inboxes for sensitive information

 Treat temp inboxes as low-security by default.
 If you’re receiving something confidential (contracts, ID documents, private invoices), don’t use disposable email.
+Also be aware: some temporary inbox systems may be public, guessable, or not intended for private long-term storage.

 3) Pair disposable email with good spam/phishing habits